gitlabhq/gitlabhq/doc/user/gitlab_com/index.md

 ### Rack Attack initializer

+Details of rate limits enforced by [Rack Attack](../../security/rack_attack.md).

 #### Protected paths throttle

-GitLab.com responds with HTTP status code 429 to POST requests at protected paths over 10 requests per **minute** per IP address.
+GitLab.com responds with HTTP status code `429` to POST requests at protected paths that exceed 10 requests per **minute** per IP address.

 See the source below for which paths are protected.
 This includes user creation, user confirmation, user sign in, and password reset.